-Costa sunglasses are produced with the water recreationalist in mind.
-The reviewed models both feature a choice of lens material- the 580 G (glass) or 580 P (polycarbonate).
-Each has a polarized film layer and Costa’s C-Wall coating to increase scratch resistance.
+Costa Del Mar sunglasses are produced with the water recreationalist in mind.
+The Rincon model is in their Lifestyle line- it has the classic beach culture style with a large face protecting frame.
+Featuring a choice of lens material- the 580 G (glass) or 580 P (polycarbonate).
+With a polarized film layer and Costa’s C-Wall coating to increase scratch resistance.
 The 580 G’s have two layers of glass giving these lenses very high clarity and a mirrored layer.
 The frame material is a castor plant-based resin with spring hinges.
 Most notably, the Costa glasses offer seven (7!) lens colors for a range of light conditions from Blue Mirror for bright light on open water to Sunrise Silver Mirror for low light activities.
 The company will mix and match your preferred frame color with any of the seven lens colors.
-The Rincon model is in their Lifestyle line- it has the classic beach culture style with a large face protecting frame.
-Retail ranges from $179-$259 (lens choice dependent).
+[Purchase: $249]

 Hobie has created a great pair of sunglasses that work well for running and perform equally as strong on the river and for playing in the snow.
 The rubber nose guard keeps the glasses securely affixed to your face and they sit far enough off your cheeks to allow the sunglasses to breathe and not fog under heavy use.
 The Rockpiles come with 2 Lens options, Cobalt works great for anti smudging and the lens changes depending on lighting conditions.
 While the Grey Lens is perfect for running on bright sunny days or for a day on the river fly fishing.

-Out of all the glasses we tested the Optic Nerve Amino nose piece held the glasses to our face better than any other pair we tried.
+Out of all the glasses we tested the Optic Nerve Amino nose piece held the glasses to our face better than any other pair we tried making these the best running sunglasses on the list.
 As someone that loves to run, I can tell you that there is nothing worse then sunglasses bouncing up and down the bridge of your nose while out on the trail.

 Anytime a company is making products from plant-based materials we take note!
 Zeal gets it, the company has been making environmentally friendly sunglasses in Boulder, Colorado since 1997.
 Zeal’s Range sunglasses come with a mirrored polarized lens, are really lightweight, full-frame and look great on and off the trail.
 You no longer have to drive to the trailhead wearing a second set of sunglasses!